 While we find the tray design effective overall, we think that the spacing between the tray slats is a bit wide as smaller morsels can fall through the cracks.
 Additionally, the user has to reset both temperature and timer to add time to the clock, which can be counterintuitive.
 Despite this relatively minor shortcoming, this machine is simple to operate, reasonably priced, and reliable.
 Thus, the Presto is an excellent pick for most home kitchens.

 Read review: Presto 06301 Dehydro

 The features that make this dehydrator appealing to the minimalist are also the machine's most significant limitations.
 The lack of a timer and temperature controls can be a real detriment for more delicate foods.
 Too much heat, time, or both can render food dry and crunchy.
 Another concern is that, at a mere 3.25 square feet of tray space, theNutrichef is among the smallest in the class.
-Yet, when carefully monitored, this compact model renders better results than some machines with variable temperature settings.
+Yet, this compact model renders better results when carefully monitored than some machines with variable temperature settings.
 So, if you're looking to get into preserving food and don't want to dive into the deep end, then this machine is definitely worth your consideration.

 Read review: Nutrichef PKFD12

 The NESCO Snackmaster Pro is a stacked dehydrator, and extra trays are available for purchase from the manufacturer.
 The Snackmaster's basic design is unique from many models because the fan is on the top of the machine.
 Another distinct feature is the flexible trays.
 These features make clean-up much easier, no food drips on the fan, and the trays can roll to break any adhesion that may have occurred with the food.